 You spent hours reviewing your Sunday school lesson, cutting out craft materials, and preparing a snack.
 You’re confident nothing can go wrong.
 As you prepare to open in prayer, though, the discipline problems begin.
 Billy launches a pencil across the room, striking Sarah who bursts into tears.
 Then Maria starts complaining that she’s bored.
 Restlessness spreads through the room like wildfire.

 How can you refocus your class’ attention?
 More importantly, how can you prevent discipline scenarios like these from recurring every week?
-The following Top 10 list contains quick and easy bits of classroom management wisdom from experienced teachers.
+The following top 10 discipline tips contain quick and easy bits of classroom management wisdom from experienced teachers.

 1. Communicate expectations for learning and behavior.